Oral IA Criteria, unpacked

 - I have added comments on the application of each set of descriptors, in blue

-Criterion B1 Message is largely the same at both levels, although there is some re-phrasing to respond to the fact that the task is different at each level (i.e. SL is based on a visual stimulus, HL on a literary extract).
+Criterion B1 Message - visual stimulus / literarty extract ... is largely the same at both levels, although there is some re-phrasing to respond to the fact that the task is different at each level (i.e. SL is based on a visual stimulus, HL on a literary extract).
 This means that the intellectual skills implied are slightly different.
 Also, reference to 'the target culture' is required at SL, but not at HL.

-The wording of Criterion B2: Message - conversation is identical at both levels.
+Criterion B2: Message - conversation ... the wording is identical at both levels.

-The wording of Criterion C: Interactive skills—communication is identical at both levels.
+Criterion C: Interactive skills—communication ... the wording is identical at both levels.